 - Shared services are more important than implementations with a specific purpose.

-- Continued improvement is more important than immediate perfection.
+- Continuous improvement is more important than immediate perfection.

-Service-oriented architecture is an implementation of the "service concept" or "service model" of computing.
-In this architectural style, business processes are implemented as software services, accessed through a set of strictly defined application program interfaces (APIs) and bound into applications through dynamic service orchestration.
+SOA is an implementation of the service concept or service model of computing.
+In this architectural style, business functions and processes are implemented as software services, accessed through a set of strictly defined application programming interfaces (APIs) and bound into applications through dynamic service orchestration.

 The emergence of SOA